Hi {{ First Name | friend }}!

 In adults, the duration for diagnosis stretches from four weeks to six months.

-Trauma, childhood adversity, and seismic life changes serve as fertile soil for its roots to take hold.
+Trauma, childhood adversity, and seismic life changes are fertile soil for its roots to take hold.

 Living with ASAD is like wearing an invisible leash, always taut, always threatening to yank you back.
 It manifests in nausea, headaches, and the sickening vertigo of panic attacks.